Your Starter for Ten

 It’s so tempting to fill in all the gaps and to inflict your adult perspective and knowledge onto the conversation, but this is not always the most beneficial learning experience for the child.
 Sometimes, it’s better to acknowledge that you don’t have the definitive answer to everything, that you may have an idea or a theory, but that actually theirs is of equal value and worth.

 So, yes, I will be trying to ask children profound questions more frequently.
 The purpose will be for them to consider their opinions and to find ways of expressing them.
 I get to find out what they think, how their brains are working and to hopefully discover some of the nuances of their understanding and appreciation of the world around them.
-And maybe have my own thoughts altered by their insights.
+And maybe have my own opinions altered by their insights.

 Here are some I thought I might start with: